Historic & Archaeological Sites of Oconto County

 River St and E Central Ave

-The falls in the Oconto River was the site of first sawmill in Oconto Falls built by the Volk family around which the modern city grew.
+The water falls in the Oconto River was the site of first sawmill in Oconto Falls built by the Volk family around which the modern city grew.
 Successive lumber and paper mills have operated at this location.

 B P Pk